pbrisbin/bugsnag-haskell/README.md

 It's recommend to use the constructor functions and override the fields via record-update syntax.
 (Lenses would be a welcome addition, but are not a priority for me right now.)
-The following example attempts to enumerate all the possibilities for reference:
+The following enumerates all the possibilities, for
+reference:

 ```hs
 fullySpecified :: IO ()